-Often in RL, the environment will be unknown, but sometimes we have access to an abstraction function φ .
-This φ could for instance come from a domain expert, or it could be the result of the discretization of a continuous problem.
-With φ one could try to learn an abstract model, which is typically done by collecting data and then constructing a maximum likelihood model for the transition and reward functions in the abstract space.
-If we learn a correct abstract model and find the optimal policy for this problem then this solution can be near-optimal in the true MDP, depending on the abstraction used [2].
-Learning in this way could be more sample-efficient than learning a model of the full MDP because the abstract space is smaller.
+Often in RL, the environment will be unknown, but sometimes we have access abstraction function $\phi$ .
+This $\phi$ could, for instance, come from a domain expert or result from the discretization of a continuous problem.
+With $\phi$ , one could try to learn an abstract model, which is typically done by collecting data and then constructing a maximum likelihood model for the transition and reward functions in the abstract space.
+If we learn a correct abstract model and find the optimal policy for this problem, this solution can be near-optimal in the true MDP, depending on the abstraction used [2].
+Learning in this way could be more sample-efficient than learning a model of the full MDP because the abstract space is smaller than the original state space.

 One difficulty in this setting is learning a correct abstract model in the first place.
-In RL, samples usually can be considered independent, and this is used to show that an accurate model can be learned.
-In the combination of RL and abstraction, samples can no longer be considered independent, due to perceptual aliasing [27, 68, 69].
-To be able to give sample efficiency results RL plus abstraction, some work uses the assumption that the collected samples are independent [17, 59].
-The work by Paduraru et al. [59] assumes that they receive a data set with independent and identically distributed (i.i.d.) samples and show there is a trade-off between the quality of the abstraction and the quality of the transition model.
-The quality of the abstraction is measured in terms of the ε of ε -bisimulation, where a larger ε means a coarser abstraction and a larger error.
+In RL, samples can usually be considered independent, and this is used to show that an accurate model can be learned.
+In the combination of RL and abstraction, samples can no longer be considered independent due to perceptual aliasing [27, 69, 70].
+In order to give sample efficiency results for RL plus abstraction, some work assumes that the collected samples are independent [17, 60].
+The work by Paduraru et al. [60] assumes that they receive a data set with independent and identically distributed (i.i.d.) samples and show a trade-off between the quality of the abstraction and the quality of the transition model.
+The quality of the abstraction is measured in terms of the $\epsilon$ of $\epsilon$ -bisimulation.
+A larger $\epsilon$ means a coarser abstraction and a larger error.
 The second error relates to the number of samples we can get for a state-action pair, where a coarser abstraction gives more samples per state-action pair and a lower error.
-Like the work by Paduraru et al. [59], other work has also shown that the error of the agent can be decomposed into multiple components, which are based on the asymptotic bias of the representation and overfitting due to limited data (variance) [17, 66].
-This bias-variance trade-off indicates that using abstractions can be especially beneficial when the available data is limited while being less beneficial when a lot of data is available, which has been illustrated in experiments [17].
+Like the work by Paduraru et al. [60], other work has also shown that the error of the agent can be decomposed into multiple components, which are based on the asymptotic bias of the representation and overfitting due to limited data (variance) [17, 67].
+This biasvariance trade-off indicates that using abstractions can be especially beneficial when the available data is limited while being less beneficial when much data is available, which has been illustrated in experiments [17].

 The assumption that the generated data consists of independent samples does not hold in general.
 Another way to show that we can learn an accurate abstract model is by looking at convergence in the limit.
-The convergence to an accurate estimation of the abstract model is possible under several conditions, e.g., when the policy is fixed or when the abstraction is a bisimulation [27, 68].
-Having to use a fixed policy can be seen as a downside because a changing policy that explores helps to learn efficiently [70].
-Another downside is that in the limit using the full model will be better than using an abstract model, since only the error introduced by the bias remains, which is zero for the full model.
+The convergence to an accurate estimation of the abstract model is possible under several conditions, e.g., when the policy is fixed or when the abstraction is a bisimulation [27,69].
+Having to use a fixed policy can be seen as a downside because a changing policy that explores helps to learn efficiently [71].
+Another downside is that, in the limit, using the full model will be better than using an abstract model since only the error introduced by the bias remains, which is zero for the full model.

-Recently, the work by Starre et al. [69] has shown that an accurate abstract model can still be learned by applying martingale theory [11].
-They give the first finite-sample performance analysis for model-based RL plus abstraction, by extending the results of an existing algorithm (R-MAX [9]) with the use of an ε -bisimulation abstraction.
+The work by Starre et al. [70] has recently shown that an accurate abstract model can still be learned by applying martingale theory [11].
+They give the first finite-sample performance analysis for model-based RL plus abstraction by extending the results of an existing algorithm (R-MAX [9]) with the use of an $\epsilon$ -bisimulation abstraction.